-Eyesafe® Standards for Blue Light Management and Color Performance for Display and Accessory Products
+Eyesafe® Requirements for Blue Light Management and Color Performance for Display, Screen Protection and Eyewear Products

 Visible light spans the electromagnetic spectrum between 380 and 780 nanometers (nm).
 Within the light spectrum, blue light, which is also referred to as high-energy visible (HEV) light, corresponds to wavelengths between 380 and 500nm.
-To date, there are no published standards on the cumulative effects of HEV blue light exposure, but significant research and scientific papers have been generated on the impact that HEV blue light has on the eyes.
+Eyesafe has developed industry-leading requirements for displays, screen accessories and eyewear to address the growing need for effective consumer protection.

 Eyesafe® Display Requirements